coderanik/Authentication-Backend/README.md

 # MERN Authentication Server

-This is the backend server for a MERN stack authentication project.
-It provides APIs for user registration, login, and authentication.
+This is the backend server for a MERN stack authentication system, offering secure APIs for user registration, login, and authentication.
+Built with Node.js, Express, and MongoDB, it ensures robust user management with JWT-based authentication and password hashing for enhanced security.

 ## Features